UnconnectedBedna/shrink-backup/README.md

 Theoretically the script should work on any device with the main storage on `/dev/mmcblk0` and maximum 2 partitions (boot and root).
 The script can handle maximum 2 partitions, if there are more the script will not work.
+Even if you forget to disable autoexpansion on a non supported system, the backup will not fail. :)

 ### Order of operations - image creation
 1. Reads the block sizes of the partitions